garetethan/mozalien/README.md

 # Mozalien

-A bot meant to post new entries from RSS feeds to Reddit.
+A bot that posts new entries from RSS feeds to Reddit.

 ## Usage